laurendc/nannytracker/README.md

 4. Select trip type (single or round)
 5. The mileage will be automatically calculated (doubled for round trips)

+### Adding an Expense

+1. Press Ctrl+X to enter expense mode
+2. Enter the date (YYYY-MM-DD)
+3. Enter the expense amount
+4. Enter a description of the expense
+5. The expense will be added to the weekly summary for that date

 ### Editing a Trip

 1. Select the trip using ↑/↓ keys